CricYoung/AutoNumbering/README.md

 Note:The HotKeys may not setup as shown.
 You can setup your HotKeys for convenient.

+## Install

+install indentation-based-numbering-0.1.3.vsix to your vs code to activate the extension.

+(on the file click mouse right button and choose install)

 ## Commands

 When caret at a block of text: